 For cost sharing and matching met with in-kind contributions, the University must:

-It is the Project Investigators responsibility to ensure that cost sharing is approved by the appropriate person during the proposal, as well as, to periodically follow up with the Grants Accountant or Supervisor regarding the tracking of cost share expenses throughout the life of the grant.
+It is the Project Investigators responsibility to ensure that cost sharing is approved by the appropriate person during the proposal, as well as, to periodically follow up with the Staff Accountant or Supervisor of Accounts Payable & Grants regarding the tracking of cost share expenses throughout the life of the grant.

 Review and Approval of Revisions of Budget and Sponsored Project Plan